googleapis/google-cloud-dotnet/apis/Google.Cloud.Speech.V1/docs/index.md

-The LongRunningRecognize method still requires all of the audio data to be passed in a single request, but the response from the RPC is a Google.Longrunning.Operation, representing an operation which could take some time to complete.
+The LongRunningRecognize method still requires all of the audio data to be passed in a single request, but the response from the RPC is a Google.LongRunning.Operation, representing an operation which could take some time to complete.
 It contains a token which can be used to retrieve the results later - you can think of it as a more persistent and remote `Task<T>` to a first approximation.